Diamond Head Trail is one of

 stop.
 Ask your bus driver to notify you once you have reached

 your destination.
 You will have to walk up through the crater

 tunnel to reach the Diamond Head Trail.

 Start early!
 Gates open at 6am…I wouldn’t start to hike Diamond Head at midday since it gets a little hot in this area.
 The crater and much of the trail are bare with little signs of shade or a breeze.

 Also consider catching a sunset on the summit!
 You would need to park outside the crater grounds, and start your hike before 4:30pm.
 Your patience could pay off with a beautiful sunset if you’re willing to hanging out awhile, once you reach the top.

 Bring a hat, sun glasses and a bottle of water for each hiker.
 And don’t forget to wear appropriate shoes to trek loose gravel and uneven walkways.

-There are lots of tide pools to explore and rich-and-famous beach homes to gock at.
+There are lots of tide pools to explore and rich-and-famous beach homes to gawk at.